-- i) Take a test piece of the tape approximately 380 mm long and scribe a line through the recording coating across the width of the tape 125 mm from one end. - ii) Using a double-sided pressure sensitive tape, attach the full width of the test piece to a smooth metal plate, with the magnetic coating (recording surface) facing the plate, as shown in figure 1. - iii) Fold the test piece over 180°, attach the metal plate and the free end of the test piece to the jaws of a universal testing machine and set the speed of the jaw separation to 254 mm per min. - iv) Note the force at which any part of the coating first separates from the base material.
-If this is less than 0,2 N, the tape has failed the test.
-If the test piece peels away from the double-sided pressure sensitive tape before the force exceeds 0,2 N, an alternative type of double-sided pressure sensitive tape shall be used. - v) Repeat i) to iv) for the back coating.
+- a) Take a test piece of the tape approximately 380 mm long and scribe a line through the recording coating across the width of the tape 125 mm from one end. - b) Using a double-sided pressure sensitive tape, attach the full width of the test piece to a smooth metal plate, with the magnetic coating (recording surface) facing the plate, as shown in figure 1. - c) Fold the test piece over 180° adjacent to, and parallel with, the scribed line.
+Attach the metal plate and the free end of the test piece to the jaws of a universal testing machine and set the speed of the jaw separation to 254 mm per min. - d) Note the force at which any part of the coating first separates from the base material.
+If this is less than 0,2 N, the tepe has failed the test.
+If the test piece peels away from the double-sided pressure sensitive tape before the force exceeds 0,2 N, an alternative type of double-sided pressure sensitive tape shall be used. - e) Repeat a) to d) for the back coating.